philkra/elastic-apm-php-agent/README.md

 [![Build Status](https://travis-ci.com/philkra/elastic-apm-php-agent.svg?branch=master)](https://travis-ci.org/philkra/elastic-apm-php-agent)

+---

+**Please note:** This is not an official Elastic APM agent, the PHP APM agent is a [community developed agent](https://github.com/elastic/apm-contrib#community-developed-agents).

+---

 This is a PHP agent for Elastic.co's APM product: https://www.elastic.co/solutions/apm.
 Laravel & Lumen package https://github.com/philkra/elastic-apm-laravel

 *Please note* that currently only the `v1` intake API of the APM server is supported, `v2` is in planing.